Luen/scholar/README.md

 # Scholar API

-This project uses a home server cronjob to scrape [Google Scholar](https://scholar.google.com.au/) data via the [scholarly](https://github.com/scholarly-python-package/scholarly) Python package and the [wikipedia](https://github.com/goldsmith/Wikipedia) Python package to get the journal's impact factor (IF) and the publication's [DOI](https://doi.org/).
+This project uses a home server cronjob to scrape [Google Scholar](https://scholar.google.com.au/) data via the [scholarly](https://github.com/scholarly-python-package/scholarly) Python package and the Google Sheets to get the journal's impact factor (IF) and the publication's [DOI](https://doi.org/).

 The JSON can then be used, for example, by uploading the data to a publicly accessible server via Secure Copy (SCP) or rsync, which serves the JSON data via a Flask application.